MichalLytek/type-graphql/docs/subscriptions.md

 We can also provide a custom subscription logic which might be useful, e.g. if we want to use the Prisma subscription functionality or something similar.

-All we need to do is to use the the `subscribe` option which should be a function that returns an `AsyncIterator`.
+All we need to do is to use the `subscribe` option which should be a function that returns an `AsyncIterator`.
 Example using Prisma client subscription feature:

 ```typescript
 class SampleResolver {